ADGEfficiency/data-science-south/content/lessons/git.md

 nothing to commit, working tree clean
 ```

-It's also common for the default branch to be called `lang:shell-session:main`.
+It's also common for the default branch to be called `main`.

 ### Creating a New Branch

-We can create a new branch using `lang:shell-session:git branch`:
+We can create a new branch using `git branch`:

 ```shell-session
 $ git branch tech/requirements
 ```

-We can then switch to this branch with `lang:shell-session:git checkout`:
+We can then switch to this branch with `git checkout`:

 ```shell-session
 $ git checkout tech/requirements
 Switched to branch 'tech/requirements'
 ```

-This new branch is at the same state as `lang:shell-session:master`.
+This new branch is at the same state as `master`.

 ### Adding Commits to a Branch

-We can add commits to a branch using our `lang:shell-session:git add` and `lang:shell-session:git commit` workflow:
+We can add commits to a branch using our `git add` and `git commit` workflow:

 ```shell-session
 $ echo "pandas" >> requirements.txt